sourcegraph/about/handbook/ops/bizops/analytics.md

 - Google Cloud Platform: BigQuery is our data warehouse and the database Looker runs on top of
 - Google Sheets: There are a [number of spreadsheets](https://drive.google.com/drive/folders/1LIfVyhjhh_mpc0SNOFvpNfN2h4CmGQmI) that Looker queries (by way of BigQuery).
 - BizOps builds ad-hoc tools to analyze data for various reasons.
 The projects are in the [Google Drive Analytics folder](https://drive.google.com/drive/folders/1mtrHKsB2Kv0IGQ829zbcRGDSYHQpzkfd) and the source code is available in the [analytics repo](https://github.com/sourcegraph/analytics).
-- For further explanation on how we use these tools, see the [customer ops data workflows](customer_ops_data.md) page
+- For further explanation on how we use these tools, see the [data workflows](data_workflows.md) page

 ### Data pipelines